 “Tomorrow … I mean, when we get up … ” Lin glances at the digital clock.
 Its red numbers denote that tomorrow is already here, even if we don’t like it.

-“Tomorrow … ” she repeats, her voice a bit hoarse.
+“Tomorrow … ” Lin repeats, her voice faint.
 “I’ll call and tell my mum – or Mick or whoever she sends – to pick me up by the corner, near the trees.
 I don’t want them to come up here.”

 “Okay … ”